-As I mentioned in my other blog post we are approaching spring, the time of year when people want to begin their Spring projects.
-If you are considering adding a new deck system or replacing an existing one, you will want to do a little research on different types of decking materials and fastening systems available on the market today.
+Over the winter you may want to do some research into building materials for future projects.
+If you are considering adding a new deck system or replacing an existing one, there are different types of decking materials and fastening systems available on the market today.
 It wasn’t that long ago that the only choice of materials was limited types of wood.
 Now composite wood, plastics and imported hardwood are also available.
 With this being said, the homeowner has a larger selection of materials to research and meet their family’s needs.

 Pressure treated wood